-Final Advice Recommendation: All governments work together to deliver a whole-of-government approach - at the national (cross-jurisdictional), jurisdictional (cross-portfolio) and regional levels; with national outcomes to be developed and adopted by all governments.
+Final Advice Recommendation: All governments work together to deliver a whole-of-government approach - at the national (cross-jurisdictional), jurisdictional (cross-portfolio) and regional levels; with-national outcomes to be developed and adopted by all governments.

-Priority Actions Status Progress of Australian Government Response (Year One) 1.1 All governments to continue or shift to a whole of government approach, with suicide prevention authorised by First Ministers and mechanisms to drive cross-portfolio action implemented.
+Priority Actions Status Progress of Australian Government Response 1.1 All governments to continue or shift to a whole-of-government approach, with suicide prevention authorised by First Ministers and mechanisms to drive crossportfolio action implemented.
 The National Suicide Prevention Office (NSPO) has been established with a whole-of-government focus.
 The NSPO sits within the National Mental Health Commission (NMHC) and Health portfolio.
-The Final Advice states that this was preferred by some jurisdictions, but consultations indicated that it should operate as a separate authority with enabling legislation The Assistant Minister for Suicide Prevention reports to the Prime Minister and is supported by both the Department of Health and Department of Prime Minister and Cabinet The National Agreement commits to a whole-of-government approach including commitments to consider suicide prevention in a range of human services areas 1.2 A National Suicide Prevention Strategy is developed to align with the National Agreement on Mental Health and Suicide Prevention, identifying initiatives which require a strategic national approach.
-A public commitment to a National Strategy has been identified as a priority but the strategy is yet to be developed The National Agreement does not reference a National Suicide Prevention Strategy 1.3 A National Suicide Prevention Office is established in 2021 to set strategic directions, build capabilities, support cross-jurisdictional and cross-portfolio action and report on agreed outcomes.
-The NSPO was established in late 2021 and its advertised remit includes strategic directions, capability building, cross-jurisdictional and cross-portfolio action It is not clear whether reporting on agreed outcomes will be included in the NSPO list of responsibilities 1.4 The National Agreement on Mental Health and Suicide Prevention to include strengthened and resourced regional arrangements for suicide prevention.
-The National Agreement was announced in March 2022 and has been signed by a majority of jurisdictions The Agreement commits to more integration and the development of national guidelines on regional commissioning and planning within the first twelve months The National Mental Health and Suicide Prevention Agreement (National Agreement) recognises that a whole-of-government approach is required, and that many enablers of suicide prevention reform are beyond the influence of the health system alone and span all aspects of where people live, work, learn and socialise.
-It commits Parties to a range of actions directed towards suicide prevention The 2022 Budget commits \$30.2 million to deploy regional and community-based suicide prevention systems and \$10.4 million for a Suicide Prevention Regional Response Leader to coordinate suicide prevention activities in all Primary Health Networks
+The Final Advice states that this was preferred by some jurisdictions, but consultations indicated that it should operate as a separate authority with enabling legislation.
+Under current portfolio arrangements, the government has appointed an Assistant Minister for Mental Health and Suicide Prevention, assisting the Minister for Health and Aged Care, supported by the Department of Health and Aged Care as opposed to Prime Minister under the previous Government, supported by both the Department of Health and Department of Prime Minister and Cabinet.
+The National Agreement commits to a whole-of-government approach including commitments to consider suicide prevention in a range of human services areas and an interjurisdictional Working Group on Improving Mental Health and Preventing Suicide Across Systems has been established.
+1.2 A National Suicide Prevention Strategy is developed to align with the National Agreement on Mental Health and Suicide Prevention, identifying initiatives which require a strategic national approach.
+Work is well progressed on a new National Suicide Prevention Strategy lead by the NSPO.
+A scoping paper was released in late 2022 and development is underway to finalise the strategy.
+A draft strategy will be released for public consultation in the last quarter of 2023.
+Draft work on the strategy builds on, and is consistent with, the reform direction outlined in the Final Advice.
+1.3 A National Suicide Prevention Office is established in 2021 to set strategic directions, build capabilities, support cross- jurisdictional and cross- portfolio action and report on agreed outcomes.
+The NSPO was established in January 2022 and its remit includes strategic directions, capability building, cross-jurisdictional and cross-portfolio action.
+The NSPO is responsible for: Developing a National Suicide Prevention Strategy.

+Leading the development of a national outcomes framework for suicide prevention, which is informed by lived experience, and identifies national measures of reform progress beyond traditional suicidality indicators, including reduced distress.
+Advising and supporting all levels and parts of government to take coordinated, comprehensive and consistent action to reduce suicide and suicidality.
+Working with all jurisdictions and stakeholders to lead the development of a National Suicide Prevention Workforce Strategy.
+1.4 The National Agreement on Mental Health and Suicide Prevention to include strengthened and resourced regional arrangements for suicide prevention.
+The National Agreement was announced in March 2022 and has been signed by all jurisdictions.
+The Agreement commits to more integration and the development of national guidelines on regional commissioning and planning within the first 12 months.
+In addition to the commitments under the National Agreement, the 2022-23 Budget committed \$30.2 million to support regional and community-based suicide prevention systems and \$10.4 million for a Suicide Prevention Regional Response Leader to coordinate suicide prevention activities in all Primary Health Networks (PHNs).
+PHNs have begun recruiting to these roles and guidelines for the allocation of funds have been issued by the commonwealth.